tbattz/openGLMap/README.md

 # Dependencies
 ##  Automated Install
 A few scripts have been created to automate the installation process.
 In the event these fail, you may have to compile the dependencies manually.
+Support for Windows systems have been removed as of 1/2/2017.
+If may still be possible to complie on Windows, check the Windows-old-store branch for a bit of help for installation of some of the required packages.

 ### Linux (Ubuntu)
 On Ubuntu these dependencies can be installed by running
 ```
 sudo chmod +x installDependicies.sh
 ./installDependiciesUbuntu.txt
 ```
-### Windows (Windows 10)
-Windows has a clunkier installation procedure.
-Independices are installed in two steps.
-* Run installDependiciesWindows.bat
-* Make sure that you follow the instructions to add the correct paths to your PATH variable.
-* In a new command prompt (one that will grab the updated PATH), run installDependiciesWindowspart2.bat

 ## Manual Install
 ### Linux (Ubuntu)
 * Building dependicies